-The previous chapter showed that "preserving" the landscape (allowing succession to progress to forest unabated), means that native annuals will then fail to germinate, and with them go many insects.
+The previous chapter showed that "preserving" the landscape, allowing succession to progress to forest unabated, means that native annuals will then fail to germinate, and with them go many insects.
 Eventually, the annual seed bank slowly dies.
-With weeds present, disturb that "preserved" forest and the remaining native annuals are overwhelmed.
+Disturb that "preserved" forest with weeds present, and the remaining native annuals will be overwhelmed.
 Repeat the cycle enough times and the result is mass extinctions of both the annual plants and their animal and microbial associates.
 We will have then lost much of the base of the biological food pyramid.

-This chapter begins with a series of factual observations:
+This chapter begins with a series of factual observations, and then synthesizes them into the key policy thesis of this project.

-- 1. The botanical foundations of the soil system are now rare.
-Early successional native plant systems are subtle, complex, and not well understood. - 2.
-Native systems of annual plants are not easy to maintain under current regulatory boundary conditions. - 3.
+- The botanical foundations of the soil system are now rare.
+Early successional native plant systems are subtle, complex, and not well understood. - Native systems of annual plants are not easy to maintain under current boundary conditions. - 3.
 Systems subjected to exotic invasion are profoundly different on massive scale.
-Many of these exotics have serious drawbacks. - 4.
-How to restore native post-disturbance annuals is relatively unknown, and can vary radically by site. - 5.
-Seemingly small errors or differences in nativity can have profound consequences for biodiversity. - 6.
-A system of plants missing its associates complicates restoration management choices. - 7.
+Many of these exotics have serious drawbacks. - How to restore native post-disturbance annuals is relatively unknown, and can vary radically by site. - Seemingly small errors or differences in nativity can have profound consequences for biodiversity. - A system of plants missing its associates complicates restoration management choices. - 7.
 A manager must make hard choices quickly re what to propagate and what to cull even among natives. - 8.
 Centralized oversight systems are unsuited for that job.

-The chapter then synthesizes the above into the key policy proposal of this project: The needs are so many and so urgent, the challenges are so complex, while so little is known about how to do this, that instead of large scale landscape preservation or hierarchical bureaucracy, what we need is to inculcate a network of SMALL independent projects developing a wide range of processes to increase specifically local knowledge of native annual systems at reduced cost and risk.
+The needs are so many and so urgent, the challenges are so complex, while so little is known about how to do this, that instead of large scale landscape preservation or hierarchical bureaucracy, what we need is to inculcate a network of SMALL independent projects developing a wide range of processes to increase specifically local knowledge of native annual systems at reduced cost and risk.
 Now.